JHU-PL-Lab/www-fpse/lecture/basic-modules.md

     - In `Core.Set` there is in fact a much better solution but involves fancier modules which we cover later
 #### Building the library

-This file can be built as a library module with the dune file
+This file can be built as a library module with the dune file in `src/dune` (remember to execute `dune` from the project top-level, it automatically finds the build files in subdirectories)

 ```scheme
 (library